Coffee and gold rise up the reputational risk agenda

 Mapping the results against our commodity risk scores, we’ve narrowed down the countries and issues likely to be the subject of new high-profile campaigns targeting brands with cobalt, gold and coffee supply chains.

 Cobalt’s reputational risk profile a concern for ICT sector

 Tech firms remain highly dependent on cobalt from the Democratic Republic of Congo (DRC), and as the world’s primary producer it sits firmly in the crosshairs of the media and NGOs.

-Tweets linking cobalt to labour rights issues increased from an average of 14.12 mentions per day across 2017 to an average of 36.17 mentions over 2018.
+Tweets linking cobalt supply chains to labour rights issues increased from an average of 14.12 mentions per day across 2017 to an average of 36.17 mentions over 2018.

 Reports linking industrial and artisanal mine production to child labour and poor working conditions are commonplace, which is reflected in DRC’s rating of ‘extreme risk' in our Commodity Risk Assessment for cobalt.
 However, while its score has remained consistent over the last three years, scrutiny of tech supply chains in the country appears to be increasing, leaving brands in the ICT sector highly exposed to association with labour violations.